 In Belize the registry label your company as not active if, the government fee is not paid on time.

-The non-payment of annual renewal fees will make your offshore company lose its status of good standing.
+The non-payment of annual government fees will make your offshore company lose its status of good standing.
 The Registrar of Companies will then add late penalties and then proceed to strike-off your company from the Registry.

 To restore your company: